Skip to main content

 • Measurement discipline: Success is judged by account progression, not attendance volume.

-This is where Nyman Media typically tightens the operating model.
-We clarify the role of events in the go-to-market system, cut spend that only creates noise, and redirect field marketing toward rooms that compress trust and advance revenue conversations.
+This is where we usually rework how events fit the wider go-to-market plan.
+We clarify what events are actually for, cut spend that only creates noise, and redirect field marketing toward rooms that build trust and advance revenue conversations.

 B2B events work when they are smaller, sharper, and closer to the pipeline.
 The question is not whether events matter.
 The question is whether the event is attached to a real commercial motion.